The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Introduction

 The remainder of the paper is structured as follows.
-In Section 2, we introduce the Petri net formalism and two ways of using PNs to implement Susceptible-Infectious-Recovered (SIR) models.
-One approach uses deterministic, discrete-time PNs with variable arc weights and the other uses stochastic, continuous-time PNs with constant arc weights representing the mass action of interactions among individuals in the compartments.
-Section 3 reviews Diekmann's approach to calculating $R_0$ and shows how it applies to a range of example model types, including non-linear models and spatial patch systems.
-Section 4 presents a numerical verification of our approach by comparing the calculated PN $R_0$ values to the corresponding ODE $R_0$ values.
+In Section \ref{sec:PN_review}, we introduce the Petri Net formalism and discuss two approaches for using PNs to implement Susceptible--Infectious--Recovered (SIR) models.
+One approach uses deterministic, discrete-time PNs with variable arc weights, and the other uses stochastic, continuous-time PNs with constant arc weights representing the mass action of interactions among individuals in the compartments.
+Section \ref{sec:NGM-Pn} presents our NGM framework for Petri Nets.
+In Section \ref{sec4}, we demonstrate the broad applicability of this framework through a series of case studies on diverse and complex epidemiological models.
+Finally, a key contribution of this work is presented in Section \ref{sec:Numerical_Verification}, which provides a robust numerical verification of our framework.
+By simulating the Petri Net models directly and applying established statistical methods to the output data, we demonstrate a strong concordance between our analytically derived $R_0$ and the epidemiologically observed $R_0$ from simulations, thereby validating the accuracy of our approach.